AceCentre/AACSpeakHelper/README.md

 ### Google Cloud TTS

 Creating a service account for OAuth 2.0 involves generating credentials for a non-human user, often used in server-to-server interactions.
 Here's how you can create OAuth 2.0 credentials using a service account for Google APIs:

-Go to the Google Cloud Console:
-Visit the Google Cloud Console.

-Create a New Project:
-If you don't have a project already, create a new project in the developer console.

-Enable APIs:
-Enable the APIs that your service account will be using.
-For example, if you're using Google Drive API, enable that API for your project.

 Create a Service Account: